Football clubs

 1946 - 2008

-Old Centmodians were founded in 1946 for former pupils of the Central Modern School and started life in the Hastings League.
-Old Cents joined the East Sussex League in 1960 and enjoyed a long spell in the league before folding in 2008.
+Old Centmodians were founded in 1946 for former pupils of the Central Modern School and began life in the Hastings League.
+The club joined the East Sussex League in 1960 and remained a long-standing member until folding in 2008.

 See also: Hastings Central Old Boys.